Jacob ben Reuben (rabbi)

 Jacob ben Reuben was a Spanish rabbi and polemicist of the twelfth century.
 In response to attacks by the convert Petrus Alphonsi, he wrote the Sefer Milhamot Adonai or Milhamoth ha-Shem ("Book of the Wars of the Lord").
 This work was divided into twelve chapters, and contained, besides refutations of the Christian arguments drawn from the Tanakh, a thorough criticism of the Gospels and the Acts of the Apostles, in which he points out many apparent contradictions.

+It was one of the earliest Jewish polemical works of medieval Europe.